khaledosman/blockchain-info/backend/README.md

 1. Add some lambdas to fetch the blocks periodically and store it in the mongo database
 2. Let the resolvers fetch the data from the database if exists instead of going to the API everytime (when the redis graphql cache expires)
 3. Using the mongo database will allow us to fetch only the requested fields from the database using `getMongooseSelectionFromFields` helper function, as opposed to curently fetching and downloading everything from the API which will provide a massive performance win as explained in my articles [here](https://itnext.io/graphql-performance-tip-database-projection-82795e434b44) and [here](https://itnext.io/performance-tips-for-mongodb-mongoose-190732a5d382)
+4. fix eslint config and update the template repository with the newest versions accordingly

 ## Releasing